Georgia Certified Development Corporation logo

 Visit Georgia Certified Development Corporation

-Doctor's Verdict on Georgia Certified Development Corporation
+Research Note on Georgia Certified Development Corporation

-GCDC is best for Georgia small business owners needing long-term, fixed-rate financing for asset purchases or expansion with 10-30% available capital.
+GCDC is profile signals for Georgia small business owners needing long-term, fixed-rate financing for asset purchases or expansion with 10-30% available capital.
 The primary caveat is that GCDC exclusively offers SBA 504 loans with no alternative products, and businesses requiring faster approvals, unsecured financing, or working capital should explore other lenders.

 • Small business owners needing to purchase or refinance fixed assets (equipment, real estate, facilities)